vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ```

 ### 2.2.
-Get Baremetal Token for authorization and create kubernetes secrets
+Get baremetal token for authorization and create kubernetes secrets
 In order to enable Bitfusion, users must generate a **Baremetal Token** for authorization, where you should first login to vCenter, then click on **Bitfusion** item in left sidebar.
 ![img](diagrams/click-bitfusion-plugin.png)